AngleProtocol/merkl-docs/merkl-mechanisms/campaign-types/staking.md

 ## Overview

-Merkl enables tracking of staking events even if there is no receipt token.
+Merkl enables tracking and rewarding liquidity deposited in staking or restaking contracts—even if these contracts do not issue receipt tokens to LPs.

-Here are the custom campaign types that have already been configured.
-Please contact us if you wish to have something that isn't listed here.
+Below are the custom campaign types currently supported.
+If you need support for a different contract type, please contact us.

 ### **Staking and Restaking**

 - **Symbiotic Vault**
-  Merkl can track Symbiotic Vault, more specifically track the value of the underlying token a user has deposited into the vault.
-This means Merkl can also offer fixed APR campaigns, on top of the usual customizability.
+  Merkl can track Symbiotic Vaults, specifically monitoring the value of the underlying tokens deposited by users.
+This enables highly customizable reward campaigns, such as fixed or variable reward rates over time, points systems, or token distributions.

 - **Masterchef Vault**
-  The most common Masterchef implementation can be easily tracked with Merkl, verify with us if you can track yours immediately.

-{% hint style="info" %}
-If you want your Staking and Restaking contract to be fully integrated and supported by Merkl, please [contact us on the Merkl Discord by opening a BD ticket](https://discord.com/invite/jnYfrGxDbe) to discuss the integration process. **Integration allows APRs and TVL calculations**.
-{% endhint %}
+  Merkl supports tracking and rewarding liquidity in the most common Masterchef implementations.

 ### **Locker**

-Locking is one of the most common primitive in DeFi.
-Merkl can reward lockers, and incentivize your most loyal users.
-On top of that, campaign creators can detail the reward curve they want to apply.
+Locking is a core primitive in DeFi.
+Merkl can reward liquidity in locker contracts, allowing you to incentivize your most loyal users.
+Campaign creators can define custom reward curves or boosts, for example, based on the number of months a user locks their position.

-- **Puffer : Carrot Locker**:
+- **Puffer : Carrot Locker**
-  Merkl tracks the locking of CARROT, and can now track multiple locking mechanism.  : e.g Puffer has chosen to apply a boost based on the number of months a user has locked his position, but you can also apply the usual curves, or use your own.
-Please contact merkl to have your locker integrated.

 {% hint style="info" %}
-If you want your Locker contract to be fully integrated and supported by Merkl, please [contact us on the Merkl Discord by opening a BD ticket](https://discord.com/invite/jnYfrGxDbe) to discuss the integration process. **Integration allows APRs and TVL calculations**.
+To have your locker, staking, or restaking contract fully integrated and supported by Merkl, please [contact us on the Merkl Discord by opening a BD ticket](https://discord.com/invite/jnYfrGxDbe) to discuss the integration process.
 {% endhint %}